log4js-node/logFaces-HTTP/README.md

 - `configContext` - function (optional) returning a global context object accessible to all appenders.
 Properties from configContext added as `p_` values in the logFaces event.
 - `hostname` - `string` (optional) - used to add the hostname `h` property to the logFaces event.
 - `agent` - `http.Agent | https.Agent` (optional) - used to configure the requests being sent out if needed.
 - `eventLayout` - `(LoggingEvent, LogFacesEvent) => LogFacesEvent` (optional) - allows more control and ability to modify and set the properties of the LogFacesEvent that will get sent to the server.
 Note: returning `null` or `undefined` will cause the event to be ignored and not logged.
-If you don't set `LogFacesEvent.m`, the default format for the message will be applied.
+If `LogFacesEvent.m` is nullish, the default format for the message will be applied.

 This appender will also pick up Logger context values from the events, and add them as `p_` values in the logFaces event.
 See the example below for more details.
 Note that Logger context may override the same properties defined in `configContext`.